 Christina is an editor and contributor at Spicy.
 An Eritrean-American and native of the DMV, she is a pop culture and blind gossip fiend.
 Through Spicy, she hopes to diversify the media landscape when it comes to covering those topics and more.
 Without her skincare, she is nothing!
 Have a skincare recommendation or want to suggest a product review?
 Hit her up!

 Meenakshi is an activist and an artist looking to utilize various forms of visual communication to shine a light on forgotten narratives and create a community of dialogue and discourse.
 Her goal is to meld politics, mental health, and art to show how they all influence the relationships we have with one another.

 Crystal Simone — Visual Content Producer + Events

 Based here in Brooklyn, Crystal Simone aka Cryscross is the Afrofuturist babe who remains down to earth.
 She is a DJ + graphic designer, and as a black woman, she creates art to give others a sense of empowerment and confidence.
 Her goals are to diversify the media, support local arts movements and show black and brown women the God within them.

 Snikka Freyermuth — Photographer

 Snikka is a bicoastal photographer and graphic designer raised in the Bay Area and residing in Brooklyn.
 She is the head photographer for Spicy and looks forward to diving into projects based on women of color and LGBTQ people of color.
-She is passionate about photography, communication design, and art that brings people together in ways that individuals may not expect it.
+She is passionate about photography, communication design, and art that brings people together in ways they may not expect.